kiwicopple/sheet-metal/web/docs/api/getting-started.md

 @todo

-## Connecting your sheet to SheetMetal
+## Connecting your sheet to Sheet Metal

 @todo